 - How is nonprofit accounting different from bookkeeping?

-- When and why should I hire a nonprofit accountant?
+- When should I hire a nonprofit accountant?

 - What are the types of nonprofit accounting services?

 - How do I get started with a nonprofit accountant?

 Nonprofit accounting is a unique beast to tackle, so it’s most beneficial to hire an accountant that not only has experience with organizations like yours but specializes in working with them.
 Let’s get started with an overview of what nonprofit accountants do.

 1. What does an accountant do for a nonprofit?